autocrypt/autocrypt/doc/index.rst

 ==========================================

 **STATUS of all docs here**:
- early stages, under discussion before and during the `AME2016 meetup in Berlin Dec 14-18th <https://github.com/mailencrypt/ame2016>`_
+ needs full review after after many changes and flesh outs which happened during the "automatic mail encryption" unconference in Berlin Dec 14-18th <https://github.com/mailencrypt/ame2016>`_

-Autocrypt is a project to opportunistically replace cleartext mail with encrypted mail in as many places as possible.
+Autocrypt is a project to opportunistically replace cleartext mail with encrypted mail as much as humanly possible.

 Current work-in-progress specs: